When to Look for a Project Manager to Hire

 - Sprint Review – A review meeting similar to a user acceptance test.
 It happens after each sprint.
 It is where the project team demonstrates the results of the work that they have done in the sprint, and the product owner and stakeholders accept the work.

-- Sprint Retrospective – A form of a meeting where the whole team gets to reflect on what went well, what could be improved and what will they commit to in the next sprint.
+- Sprint Retrospective – A form of a meeting where the whole team gets to reflect on project goals and what went well, what could be improved and what will they commit to in the next sprint.

 - Release Planning – An exercise where a high-level plan is made for the few sprints ahead.
 To successfully deliver release planning the team will need a prioritized and estimated product backlog, the estimated velocity of the team, and other general goals of the project.